View of Mount Hood seen next to Trillium Lake

 Am I a good fit for your practice?

-Please contact me for a complimentary 10-15 minute phone consultation to discuss your individual needs and concerns.
-After our phone conversation, we can schedule an initial consultation.
-Based on the consultation, I will create a personalized treatment plan and schedule follow-up visits if my practice is the best fit for you.
-If not, I will provide referrals to other places where you may be able to find someone who can help.
+Please contact me via email at hello@mckenziepsych.com for a free 15 minute phone conversation to discuss your individual needs and concerns.
+After our phone conversation, we can schedule our initial consultation.
+Based on the consultation, I will create a personalized treatment plan and schedule follow-up visits if we agree that my practice is the best fit for you.
+If not, I will provide referrals to other sources where you may be able to find someone who can help.

 Where are you located?

 My office is located in Salem, Oregon.
-At this time, I am exclusively seeing patients via telemedicine.
+Currently, I am exclusively seeing patients via telemedicine.

 What are your office hours?

-My current office hours are during the evenings (Pacific Time) on Monday through Thursday.
+My current office hours are during the evenings (Pacific Time) on Monday through Thursday and during the afternoon on Saturdays.

 Andrew McKenzie, MD, PhD